 - It has “no rope handle”: I personally hate rope handles but some prefer them…I have no idea why.

-As with all things YETI you’d better be ready to open up your wallet.
-The YETI 6G usually goes for around 300 bucks but you can check the latest Amazon pricing here
+The YETI name commands a premium.
+The YETI 6G usually goes for around 300 bucks but you can check their latest price here

 This all begs the question: “Is the YETI Silo worth it?”